webzakimbo/bcome-read-the-docs/docs/source/usage/node-methods.rst

 Various public-instance methods are made available on the :doc:`../core-concepts/node` object.

-Whilst these are generally useful for debugging in Console sessions, they will enhance your orchestration scripts.
-For a full reference, please refer to the source code: |BCOME_SOURCE|_.
+These are useful for debugging in Console sessions and for enhancing your orchestration scripts.

-A few notable accessors are detailed below:
+Notable accessors are detailed below:

 On all namespaces
 =================